Automate your development process

 and GoogleService-Info.plist

-directory of the Flutter app respectively.
+directories of the Flutter app, respectively.
 These files contain sensitive data, like the API key and information about the app.
-These files shouldn’t be checked in to version control or exposed to the world.
+These files shouldn’t be checked into version control or exposed to the world.
 We have to take certain steps to secure our sensitive data.

 Ignore the files in the version control system